Philip William, Prince of Orange

 Philip William, Prince of Orange (19 December 1554 in Buren, Gelderland – 20 February 1618) was the eldest son of William the Silent by his first wife Anna van Egmont.
 He became Prince of Orange in 1584 and Knight of the Golden Fleece in 1599.

 Biography

 Philip William, Filips Willem in Dutch, was born on 19 December 1554 in Buren, Guelders, Seventeen Provinces.
 He was the first son of William the Silent and Anna van Egmont.

 When his father William the Silent ignored Alva's summons to return to Brussels, remaining in Germany, Philip William, only a boy of 13, was studying at the University at Leuven in Brabant.
-He was seized in February 1568, and taken to Spain partly as a hostage, but especially to be raised as a good Catholic and loyal subject.
+He was seized in February 1568 and taken to Spain partly as a hostage.
+The kidnapping was organized on the advice of Cardinal-Archbishop of Mechelen, Antoine Perrenot de Granvelle (1517-1586).
 He would never see his father again (his mother had already died ten years earlier).

+In Spain he continued his studies at the university of Alcalá de Henares.
+He mainly studied languages, in which he had previously shown an interest at Leuven.
+Philip William spoke Latin, Spanish, French, Italian, German and Dutch fluently.
+No further details are known about his student life.
+The Spanish king's aim was to keep Philip William in Spain as long as possible in order to erase the memory of his lineage and of the Low Countries.

+After completing his studies, Philip William was assigned a new residence in the castle of Arévalo, a fortified town in Ávila province.
+The castle of Arévalo had been built between the 12th and 16th centuries and did not offer many comforts.He was not treated as a prisoner, but was kept out of all possible political and other decisions.
+The prince had little or no income of his own.
+In addition, there was little to do in Arévalo itself.
+During his stay, the prince was mainly surrounded by Spanish personnel, because they wanted to avoid contact with the Netherlands as much as possible.
+Nevertheless, Philip William tried to make rapprochement with his father through letters, which went against the Spanish government's wishes.
+When a Spanish captain visiting Philip William in Spain after the assassination of his father William of Orange started to insult William, Philip William could not tolerate this and threw the Spaniard through the window.
+The latter did not survive the fall.